Irish Boxty Potato Pancake Recipe

 - Chop all the herbs and veggies and set aside.
 Place two skillets over medium heat.
-Mix all the ingredients for the potato pancakes, along with 1/2 tsp. salt and 1/4 tsp. ground pepper.
+In a mixing bowl, mix all the ingredients for the potato pancakes, along with 1/2 teaspoon salt and 1/4 teaspoon ground pepper.

-- In one skillet, add 2 Tb. butter, followed by the mushrooms, garlic and thyme.
-Stir and allow the mushrooms to often a bit, then salt and pepper to taste, and the sherry.
-Continue cooking, stirring occasionally, until the sherry in completely adsorbed and the mushrooms start to caramelized.
+- In one skillet, add 2 tablespoons butter, followed by the mushrooms, garlic and thyme.
+Stir and allow the mushrooms to often a bit, then salt and pepper to taste.
+Add the sherry.
+Continue cooking, stirring occasionally, until the sherry is completely adsorbed and the mushrooms start to caramelized.

-- Meanwhile place a small pat of butter in the second skillet.
+- Meanwhile, place a small pat of butter in the second skillet.
 Swirl the melted butter around, then add 1/2 cup potato batter.
-Cook until the bottom is gold and the sides are firm.
+Cook until the bottom is golden and the sides are firm.
 Then flip and continue cooking, 2-4 minutes per side.
-Repeat with remaining batter.
+Repeat with the remaining batter.

-- Once the boxties are finished cooking, add 2 Tb. each of butter and flour to the same skillet.
-Whisk and bubble for 1-2 minutes, then add the irish whiskey, stock and mustard.
+- Once the boxties are finished cooking, add 2 tablespoons each of butter and flour to the same skillet.
+Whisk and bubble for 1-2 minutes, then add the Irish whiskey, stock, and mustard.
 Continue whisking the gravy until your desired consistency is reached.
 Salt and pepper to taste.

 - To serve: Place one boxty on each plate.
 Evenly distribute the sautéed mushrooms on top of each boxty and fold over.
 Pour warm gravy over the potato pancakes and serve immediately.